achchu/medopad-challenge/README.md

 Automation suite validating patient records feature

+Task 1 and 2 results are included in the excel file

 ## Getting Started

 This is a Maven project with JUnit as the test runner.
 I have used Cucumber framework for writing BDD scenarios.